Prenatal & Postnatal Teacher Training

-Tuition and Refund Policy: Full payment is due 14 days before the first day of the training to reserve your place in the course.
-Refunds are available up to fourteen days before the training begins, less the $250 deposit.
-After that date, no refund will be given for any reason.
+Tuition and Refund Policy: Full payment is due at the time of registration to reserve your place in the course.
+Refunds are available up to 14 days before the training begins; after that date, no refund will be given for any reason.

 Cancellations are accepted up to 14 days before the start of a training; if you cancel, the cost of the program will be refunded to you.
 If you withdraw from a program 13 days or fewer before the program start date, you will surrender your spot in the program and forfeit the entire program cost.

 A minimum of 90% attendance is required for all multi-day programs, unless drop-in days are specifically offered in the program description.
 Students who register for or attend less than 90% of a program may not receive credit for the hours that they did attend and may not receive a certificate.
 In the event of any absence, missed hours must be made up to receive credit for the program.